 - China: China primarily exports electrical equipment.
-This would include computers and optical and medical equipment.
+This includes computers and optical and medical equipment.
 It's also a big exporter of low-cost apparel, fabric, and textiles.
 A lot of China's exports are manufactured products made for U.S. companies.
 These companies pay to ship raw materials to China.
 There the low-cost factory workers process the materials into the final product.

 - Canada: Almost 75% of Canada's exports go to the United States, thanks to the North American Free Trade Agreement.
 Since 1994, trade between the NAFTA partners has tripled.
 Canada has abundant supplies of oil, gas, and uranium.

 - Mexico: The other member of NAFTA sends even more of its exports, about 78%, to the United States.
 Mexico's No. 1 export is manufactured products, for many of the same reasons.
 If it weren't for the drug cartels, Mexico could become the next China.

 - Japan: Japan's biggest export to the United States is fuel-efficient and reliable automobiles, like Toyotas and Hondas.
 It also supplies machinery, medical instruments, and aircraft.
 Japan supplies a lot of parts.
 Japan's earthquake and nuclear disaster created a global economic slowdown due to a reduced export of parts.
 To make its products more competitive in the U.S. market, Japan's central bank keeps the value of its currency, the yen, low.
 That's contributed to the yen carry trade and made Japan one of the largest holders of U.S. debt.